meliksahgurtemel/GangPass/README.md

 # GangPass
-ERC-1155 NFT contract live on Ethereum Mainnet.
+ERC-1155 NFT contract deployed on Ethereum Mainnet.
+This NFT project is developed for one of the well-known Crypto Twitter influencers.

 OpenZeppelin's ECDSA contract is used for whitelisting